aws/aws-cli/README.rst

 The default output for commands is currently JSON.
 This may change in the future but for now it provides the most complete output.
-You may find the [jq](http://stedolan.github.com/jq/) tool useful in processing the JSON output for other uses.
+You may find the `jq <http://stedolan.github.com/jq/>`_ tool useful in processing the JSON output for other uses.

 There is also an ASCII table format available.
 You can select this style with the ``--output`` option or you can make this style your default output style via environment variable or config file entry as described above.

-.. _Amazon Web Services Security Bulletins website: https://aws.amazon.com/security/security-bulletins
+.. _`Amazon Web Services Security Bulletins website`: https://aws.amazon.com/security/security-bulletins
 .. _pip: http://www.pip-installer.org/en/latest/